DSC8563_1.jpg

 Does the rope length include the length of the handles?

-The measured length takes into account only the length of the rope from one end to the other.
+The measured length only takes into account the length of the rope from one end to the other.

 What if I have chosen the wrong length for me?